atc-net/atc-kepware/README.md

 ### Update

-The tool can be updated by following command
+The tool can be updated by the following command

 ```powershell
 dotnet tool update --global atc-kepware-configuration